John Bard (physician): Career

 Bard was not a voluminous writer.
-In a letter to John Fothergill of London, dated December 25, 1759, he communicated "A case of an extra-uterine foetus," that was read to "A society of physicians in London," March 24, 1760, and published subsequently in Medical Observations and Inquiries, in 1762.
+In a letter to John Fothergill of London, dated December 25, 1759, he communicated "A case of an extra-uterine foetus," which was read to "A society of physicians in London," on March 24, 1760, and published subsequently in Medical Observations and Inquiries, in 1762.
 It was a woman of 28 years who went through her second pregnancy with only slight abnormal symptoms and at the end of nine months had a few labor pains, but the delivery did not take place.
 In spite of the presence of a large right-sided abdominal tumor, she had another healthy child by normal labor, but five days after delivery pain and fever began and at the end of nine weeks of treatment by fomentations, fluctuation in the tumor could be determined.
-Bard in the presence of Dr. Huck, an army physician, opened the abdomen by a long incision and delivered a macerated full-time fetus and much pus, the patient then nursing her child and made a good recovery.
+Bard in the presence of Dr. Huck, an army physician, opened the abdomen with a long incision and delivered a macerated full-time fetus and much pus, the patient then nursed her child and made a good recovery.

-Several papers on yellow fever from Bard's pen are to be found in the files of the American Medical and Philosophical Register, and after his death there appeared in the same publication (April 1811, I, 409–421) an essay on the nature and cause of malignant pleurisy that had been delivered before "A weekly society of gentlemen in New York," in January 1749.
+Several papers on yellow fever from Bard's pen are to be found in the files of the American Medical and Philosophical Register, and after his death they appeared in the same publication (April 1811, I, 409–421) an essay on the nature and cause of malignant pleurisy that had been delivered before "A weekly society of gentlemen in New York," in January 1749.
 Here we have a reference to probably the earliest medical society in the country.
 It was patterned after Dr. Fothergill's London society apparently and, according to Peter Middleton, was in existence twenty years later.

-In 1795 Bard, then being in his eightieth year, gave an address before the state medical society calling attention to the presence of yellow fever in the city, meeting much opposition and some obloquy by so doing.
+In 1795 Bard, then in his eightieth year, gave an address before the state medical society calling attention to the presence of yellow fever in the city, meeting much opposition and some obloquy by so doing.
 Nevertheless, his advice on treating this dread disease—sweating the patient—proved more successful than other methods.
-In 1798 he gave up practice and retired to Hyde Park where he died, on March 30, 1799, at the age of 83.
+In 1798, he gave up practice and retired to Hyde Park where he died on March 30, 1799, at the age of 83.